-This is one of the favorite exercises in our trainings.
-It’s a good place to start if you’re not sure where to put your energy.
+This is one of the favorite brief exercises in our artistic activism trainings, and a great place to start.

 1) Imagine that you are a superhero.
 Yes, a superhero.
 Like all superheroes you have special powers – we’ll get to that soon.
 You also have an outfit.
 You are very strong and powerful.
 The wind is blowing through your hair as you look off into the distance like superheroes do.
 Close you eyes for a moment and imagine what you look like.

 As a superhero, you have super powers.
 Your superpower is that you can transmit your thoughts.
 You put brief thoughts or ideas into people’s minds.
 You can do this with any number of people you like – from everyone in the world, to just your friends or family, and everywhere inbetween.
 But all superheroes have weaknesses, and your weakness is you can only transmit thoughts three times before you have to leave the planet to recharge.
 So….

 2) Imagine what three brief thoughts you would communicate, and to what group of people.
 These thoughts can be personal and intimate, or political and public, or someplace in between.
 What matters are that these are ideas you want to get out there in the world.
 Write them down.

 Here’s your superpower: Art.